 Following high school graduation in San Diego, CA I escaped the city life for the remotes of Alaska by joining the US Air Force.
-Stationed at Eielson in Fairbanks, Alaska I crewed KC-135 arial refueling aircraft and reconnaissance.
+Stationed at Eielson in Fairbanks, Alaska I crewed KC-135 aerial refueling and reconnaissance aircraft.

 Following my honorable discharge, I worked the summer on the "slime line" working in the canneries of Bristol Bay, Alaska to get the feel for Alaska life outside the military.
 Although the life of cannery work was never in my cards, I did enjoy the comradery of working in a fish camp, enough to return for several summers while pursuing my degree from Humboldt State University in northern California.

-My wife Lori also works at UAS as the Director of Student Affairs.
+My wife Lori also works at UAS as the Director of the Student Resource Center.
 We have a wonderful son Garrett, who loves the outdoors and spends most of his time along the shoreline.
 Just recently Garrett has taken to ocean kayaking.
 We now all explore the coastline in the comfort of kayaks.
 To coin the term, "Life is Good".

 |Alumni and Friends Association |

 Phone: 796-6566 , Fax: 796-6295